eclipse-hono/hono/site/documentation/content/user-guide/http-adapter.md

     [Basic HTTP authentication scheme](https://tools.ietf.org/html/rfc7617).
 If not set, the adapter expects the device to present a client certificate as part of the TLS handshake during connection establishment.
   * (required) *content-type*: The type of payload contained in the request body.
   * (optional) *hono-ttd*: The number of seconds the device will wait for the response.
+Alternatively, this may be specified using a URI query parameter of the same name.
   * (optional) *qos-level*: The QoS level for publishing telemetry messages.
 The adapter supports *at most once* (`0`) and *at least once* (`1`) QoS levels.
 The default value of `0` is assumed if this header is omitted.
 * Request Body: